|

 in order to save The electric pump just down stream.

-pump you will need longer lines than come with it.
+pump.
+You will need longer lines than come with it.
 The fuel line

-is The largest line.
-Cut The line using a "low clearance" tubing
+- Cut The line using a "low clearance" tubing

-shrink enough wire for The job prior to climbing under The truck.
+shrink enough wire for the job prior to climbing under The truck.

 (Throw The crimp piece away along with The wire clamps that came

-Wire pump through an ignition switched source, then through a
+- Wire pump through an ignition switched source, then through a

 lighted panel switch.
 (An oil pressure switch in line is a very

-good idea as This will kill The pump in The event of a roll over
+good idea as this will kill the pump in the event of a roll over

 or serious accident)

-9. install a new mechanical pump along with all new lines
+Install a new mechanical pump along with all new lines

 and filter at engine end.

-11. reinstall gas tank, check for binding of Fuel lines.
+Final steps.
+Reinstall all line clamps along frame.
+Reinstall gas tank, check for binding of Fuel lines.

-pump on, you should hear The distinct sound of The Fuel pump working.
+pump on, you should hear the distinct sound of the fuel pump working.

 Get out and check for leaks.

 free driving.
-Your Fuel delivery system has just been overhauled
+Your fuel delivery system has just been overhauled

 filter without a return line, but have not had problems with one

-Your pumps as much as Your carbs, Get one upstream of everything.
+your pumps as much as your carbs, get one upstream of everything.

-switching off Your electric from time to time you make sure Your
+switching off your electric from time to time you make sure your

-mechanical is working, and you can always listen for Your electric
+mechanical is working, and you can always listen for your electric

 to make sure it is working.
-Electric pumps generally help greatly

 with "slow starting vehicles".